shukriadams/tetrifact/utils/server-shim/README.md

 ## Generating packages

 The server will autogenerate random packages.
-You can regenerate packages by deleting `./v1/oackages.json` and restarting the server process.
+You can regenerate packages by deleting `./v1/packages.json` and restarting the server process.

-If you want your packages to contain a specifc file add the file `./v1/.package` and add entries for each file you want to appear in your package, example
+If you want your packages to contain a specific file add the file `./v1/.package` and add entries for each file you want to appear in your package, example

     - file : mything.exe
       content: this is some placeholder content